itaysabato/voting-games-analyzer/README.md

        Default: 1

   -v, --voters
-       A comma-separated list of voter positions, as rational numbers of the form '1', '-2', '3/2', etc. If the -u option is set, only the first number will be read, and floored to an integer.
+       A comma-separated list of voter positions as rational numbers of the form '1', '-2', '3/2', etc. If the -u option is set, the first number will be read as the number of voters.
+       Default: []

+  -c, --candidates
+       A comma-separated list of candidate positions as rational numbers of the form '1', '-2', '3/2', etc. If the -u option is set, the first number will be read as the number of candidates.
        Default: []

   -nc, --no-candidates